shaypal5/skutil/README.rst

   from skutil.estimators import ColumnIgnoringClassifier
   # use a classifier that can't handle string data as
-  # an inner classifier in some stacked model
+  # an inner classifier in some stacked model, for example

 .. contents::